reustle/shanereustle/_posts/2015-08-25-nomad-tips-bangkok.md

 ## Neighborhoods
 * Siam is the center of the city.
 Both train lines meet here, and there are plenty of malls, restaurants, and pepole.
-I usually stay here so everything I need is within walking distance
+I usually stay here since everything I need is within walking distance
 * Ekkamai and Thonglor are also a popular choice, only about 6 km east of Siam.
 Here is where you'll find the popular coworking spaces and plenty of expats